 Daniel Bubbeo <DanNGM@aol.com>

-Ida Lupino took over directing chores after original director Elmer Clifton suffered a serious heart attack and was unable to complete the picture.
-Clifton, in fact, died shortly after the film's release.
+Final film of director Elmer Clifton.
+NOTE: Ida Lupino took over directing chores after Clifton suffered a serious heart attack and was unable to complete the picture and, in fact, died shortly after its release.
 Several films he had directed before this one were not released until after his death, causing some confusion as to exactly what his final directorial effort was, but this film is it.
 See more »

 Was this review helpful to you?

 | Report this